platformio/platformio-docs/plus/pio-remote.rst

 to process remote unit tests, or to start remote debugging session via **Remote Serial Port Monitor**.

-Using PIO Remote™ you can share your devices with colleagues across your organization or friends.
+Using PIO Remote you can share your devices with colleagues across your organization or friends.
 In combination with :ref:`ide_cloud`, you can create awesome things at any time when inspiration comes to you.